Web8080/AI_Architecture_for_Humanoid_Robot_Assistant/PROJECT_STATUS_OCT_2025.md

 - Simulation-based testing
 - Ready for fine-tuning and deployment

-The system demonstrates senior-level engineering with SOLID principles, comprehensive testing, proper metrics, and production-grade code quality.
+The system demonstrates  engineering with SOLID principles, comprehensive testing, proper metrics, and production-grade code quality.
 Ready for portfolio presentation and can credibly support CV claims for ML Engineer roles.

 **Next Critical Step:** Collect real robot data and fine-tune models for domain adaptation.